mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ## Data Model

-Because most of the processing logic is built within context of given client, page views and events are evenly partitioned on Kafka topics by the client identifier.
+Because most of the processing logic is built within the context of a given client, page views and events are evenly partitioned on Kafka topics by the client identifier.

 ``` scala